On topological graphs with at most four crossings per edge: Proof of Theorem

 \underline{Subcase 2.3:} $f$ sends $1/3$ units of charge through $e_2$ and $e_0$ in Step~3.
-It follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge that each of the wedges of $t_2$ and $t_0$ contain exactly one $0$-quadrilateral.
+It follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge that each of the wedges of $t_2$ and $t_0$ contains exactly one $0$-quadrilateral.

 Suppose first that $e_1$ is not an edge of $t_1$ and refer to Figure~\ref{fig:1-in-1-2-in-3_7}.
 Consider the face $f_2$ and observe that its size is at least four and it is incident to $B_2$.
-Let $p$ be the vertex that follows $y_2$ in a clockwise order of the vertices of $f_2$.
-Note that $f_2$ does not contribute charge through $v_2y_2$ and contributes at most $1/6$ units of charge through its other edge that is incident to $y_2$ and through each of its edges that are incident to $B_2$.
-Observe also that $f_2$ is not a vertex-neighbor of a $0$-pentagon at $B_2$, $y_2$ and $p$.
+Note that $f_2$ does not contribute charge through $v_2y_2$, for otherwise $f_1$ and its immediate neighbor at $y_1x'_2$ must be $0$-quadrilaterals, which would imply that the edge of $G$ that contains $x_2y_2$ would have more than four crossings. $f_2$ contributes at most $1/6$ units of charge through $y_2y'_2$ (by Proposition~\ref{prop:1-triangle-neighbor}) and each of its edges that are incident to $B_2$.
+Observe also that $f_2$ is not a vertex-neighbor of a $0$-pentagon at $B_2$, $y_2$ and $y'_2$.
 Therefore $f_2$ contributes at least $\frac{|f_2|+1-4-1/3-3/6-(|f_2|-4)/3}{|f_2|-3} \geq 1/6$ units of charge to $f$ in Step~6.
 By symmetry, so does $f_4$ and therefore $ch_6(f) \geq 0$.

 Suppose now that $e_1$ is an edge of $t_1$, and refer to Figure~\ref{fig:1-in-1-2-in-3_8}.
 Consider the face $f_0$ and observe that its size is at least five.
-If $A_2$ is a vertex of $f_0$ then it is easy to see that this face contributes at least $1/6$ units of charge to $f$ in Step~6.
-Otherwise, there must be a crossing point between $A_2$ and $w_1$ on $(A_2,B_b)$ and thus $B_2v_2$ is an edge of $f_2$ (see Figure~\ref{fig:1-in-1-2-in-3_8}).
-In this case, as in the case that $e_1$ is not an edge of $t_1$, it follows that $f_2$ contributes at least $1/6$ units of charge to $f$ in Step~6.
-By symmetry, $f$ also receives at least $1/6$ units of charge from $f_1$ or $f_4$ and therefore ends up with a nonnegative charge.
+If $A_2$ is a vertex of $f_0$, then by Proposition~\ref{prop:2/3} $f_0$ sends at least $2/3$ units of charge to $f$ in Step~6.
+Assume therefore that there is a crossing point between $A_2$ and $w_1$ on $(A_2,B_2)$ and thus $B_2v_2$ is an edge of $f_2$ (see Figure~\ref{fig:1-in-1-2-in-3_8}).
+In this case, as in the case that $e_1$ is not an edge of $t_1$, it follows, that $f_2$ contributes at least $1/6$ units of charge to $f$ in Step~6 (note that $|f_1|\geq 5$ and so as before $f_2$ does not contribute charge through $v_2y_2$).
+By symmetry, $f$ also receives at least $1/6$ units of charge from $f_1$ or $f_4$ and therefore ends up with a non-negative charge.

 \underline{Subcase 2.4:} $f$ sends $1/3$ units of charge to $t_3$ and $t_4$ in Step~3.
-It follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge that each of the wedges of $t_3$ and $t_4$ contains exactly one $0$-quadrilateral.
-Therefore, by Proposition~\ref{prop:e_1-e_2-step3} $f$ receives at least $1/3$ units of charge from $f_3$ in Step~6 and thus $ch_6(f) \geq 0$.
+By Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge, each of the wedges of $t_3$ and $t_4$ contains exactly one $0$-quadrilateral.
+It follows that $|f_3| \geq 4$.
+If $|f_3| \geq 5$, then by Proposition~\ref{prop:e_1-e_2-step3} $f_3$ sends at least $1/3$ units of charge to $f$ in Step~6 and thus $ch_6(f) \geq 0$.